vitorvasc/talks/README.md

 ---

 ## 🎙️ Talks

+This repository collects recordings, slides, demos, and related resources from talks I've given at conferences, meetups, community events, and other venues.

+The goal is to make these materials easy to find, reference, and reuse.
+Feel free to explore, share, or reach out to discuss it further!

 | Date       | Title                                                                  | Event / Location              | Resources                                                                                            |
 | ---------- | ---------------------------------------------------------------------- | ----------------------------- | ---------------------------------------------------------------------------------------------------- |